GOMC-WSU/py-MCMD/docs/simulation_analysis.rst

 		This is required when combining the
 		'GOMC-only', or 'NAMD-only' data, but is not used.

+	get_initial_gomc_dcdbool (true or false)
+		true = This chooses whether to add the initial GOMC dcd trajectory to the combined GOMC dcd files, based on the existing ‘GOMC’ directory (i.e., the 1st GOMC dcd trajectory in the 1st GOMC individual simulation which are currently in ‘GOMC’ directory).

+		false = It will not add the initial dcd file from the first GOMC folder to the combined dcd file.
+Example: It may be useful to not include the first folders initial dcd trajectory when users are conducting the piecemeal simulations, deleting the individual simulation folders as they go.
+In this example, the user would need to combine the separate dcd files that are created this way outside of this program.

+		Note: NAMD does not allow this option; however, when NAMD dcd file are able to be combined (NPT and NVT ensembles).
+For NAMD, the simulations starting PDB file can be loaded into the trajectory in VMD or other software, which will allow user to access all the data.

 	rel_path_to_combine_binary_catdcd : string
 		The relative path and file name to the catdcd, which are provided from the Theoretical and Compuational Biopyysisc group (VMD/NAMD development team)